delcroip/glpi_plugin_openmedis/README.md

 To build the assset (Medical device) I duplciated the peripherical code and db (Shown as "ASSET > Device" in glpi)

-To build the new asset Item (ASSET > ASSET X > Component in GLPI) I duplicate the medicalaccessory code and db
+To build the new asset Item (ASSET > ASSET X > Component in GLPI) I duplicate the medicalaccessories code and db

 ## Dropdown

 It seem that to create a simple dropdown one need to create 3 files
 - 1 in the "inc" folder to define the class a subclass of  **CommonDropdown** (e.g medicaldevicemodel.class.php)
 - 2 in the "front" folder: to instanciate the dropdown (e.g. medicaldevicemodel.php) and to define the edit form (e.g. medicaldevicemodel.form.php)

 and a table: